 At Henderson Gynecology we provide multiple contraception methods, one of which is intrauterine devices.
 An intrauterine device (IUD) is a form of long-term birth control for women.
 A small plastic T-shaped device is inserted into the uterus and can prevent pregnancy for 3 to 10 years depending on the type of IUD.
 An IUD is a highly effective form of birth control, but does not prevent sexually transmitted infections.
-The board-certified OBGYN specialists at Henderson Gynecology have extensive experience performing IUD insertion and removal.
+The board-certified OBGYN specialists at Henderson Gynecology have over 35 years of experience performing IUD insertion and removal.
 Call (702) 898-7226 to schedule an appointment at our OBGYN clinic in Henderson, NV today!

 Insertion and Removal of an IUD

 An IUD is inserted by a gynecologist at Henderson Gynecology in the office and will only take a few minutes.
 During the procedure, you may experience side effects like discomfort, cramping, or dizziness.
 We may recommend an over-the-counter painkiller before the procedure, or use a local anesthetic during the procedure to ease pain.
 The T-shaped IUD is left in the uterus, leaving 2 small strings outside the cervix for removal.

 A follow up appointment may be scheduled after the procedure to be sure the IUD is still in place.
 A gynecologist at Henderson Gynecology will show you how to check that the IUD is still in the correct position and tell you how often you should check the placement.

 Your IUD will be removed when it has reached its expiration date, if you are experiencing a medical problem, or if you plan to become pregnant.
 It can be removed during a short procedure at the Henderson Gynecology office.
 Your gynecologist will gently pull on the IUDs strings to pull the IUD through the cervix and out of the vagina.